NMAT Vs the GMAT: What Are The Key Differences

 Both of the exams will provide you with an unofficial score soon after completing the exam.
 For the NMAT, you'll have an unofficial score available immediately after taking the test, while your official score becomes available in the next 48 hours.

 GMAT test-takers can preview their unofficial score on-screen immediately after completing the exam.
-Their Official Score Report will be available in their mba.com account typically within seven (7) business days of completing your exam but may take up to 20 business days.
+Their Official Score Report will be available in their mba.com account typically within 48 hours of completing your exam.

 Cost is one of the main differences between the two exams.
 The NMAT test requires a fee of INR 2,800, plus whatever taxes apply to you.
 That amounts to around a minimum of $35, which is substantially cheaper than the GMAT cost which sits at $275 (INR 21,850).